Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Introduction

 It has been long recognized that studying various notions of equivalence between programs under the answer set semantics is of crucial importance.
 Researchers proposed and studied strong equivalence~\citep{lif01,lif07a}, uniform equivalence~\citep{eit03}, relativized strong and uniform equivalences~\citep{wol04}.
 Another related approach is the study of forgetting~\cite{lei17}.
 Also, equivalences relative to specified signatures were considered~\citep{erdo04,eit05,wol08,har16}.
 In most of the cases the programs considered for studying the distinct forms of equivalence are propositional.
 Works~by~\citeN{eit06}, \citeN{eit06a}, \citeN{lif07a}, \citeN{oet08}, \citeN{pea12}, and \citeN{har16} are exceptions.
 These authors consider programs with variables (or, first-order programs).
 It is first-order programs that ASP knowledge engineers develop.
 Thus, theories on equivalence between programs with variables are especially important as they can lead to more direct arguments about properties of programs used in practice.

-In this paper we show how concepts of strong equivalence and so called conservative extension are of use in illustrating that two programs over different signatures and with significantly different structure are ''essentially the same'' or ''essentially equivalent'' in a sense that they capture solutions to the same problem.
+In this paper we show how concepts of strong equivalence and so called conservative extension are of use in illustrating that two programs over different signatures and with significantly different structure are ``essentially the same'' or ``essentially equivalent'' in a sense that they capture solutions to the same problem.
+Let us make the concept of an essential equivalence between problem's encodings precise.
+We use the same notion of the search problem as Brewka et al.~\shortcite{bre11}.
+Quoting from their work, a {\em search problem}~$P$ consists of a set of instances with each {\em instance}~$I$ assigned a finite set~$S_P(I)$ of solutions.
+We say that logic program $\Pi_P(\cdot)$ is an encoding of $P$ when for any instance $I$ of this problem, the solutions to $I$ -- the elements of set~$S_P(I)$ -- can be reconstructed from the answer sets of program $\Pi_P(I)$.
+We say that encodings $\Pi_P(\cdot)$ and $\Pi'_P(\cdot)$ are {\em essentially equivalent}, when given any instance $I$ of problem $P$ the answer sets of programs $\Pi_P(I)$ and $\Pi'_P(I)$ are in one-to-one correspondence.
 The paper has two parts.
 In the \textit{first part} we consider propositional programs.
 In the \textit{second part}, we move to the programs with variables. \textit{These parts can be studied separately}. \textit{The first one is appropriate for} researchers who are not yet deeply familiar with answer set programming theory and are interested in learning formal details. \textit{The second part\footnote{This part of the paper is a substantially extended version of the paper presented at PADL 2019~\cite{lier18}.} is geared towards} answer set programming practitioners providing them with theoretical grounds and tools to assist them in program analysis and formal claims about the developed encodings and their relations.
 In both of these parts we utilize running examples stemming from the literature.
 For instance, for the case of propositional programs we study two distinct ASP formalizations of action language~$\C$.
 In the case of first-order programs, we study two distinct formalizations of planning modules for action language \al given in~\cite[Section 9]{gel14}.
 Namely, \begin{enumerate}[topsep=0pt] \itemsep0em \item a \alchoice formalization that utilizes choice rules and aggregate expressions, \item a \dalchoice formalization that utilizes disjunctive rules. \end{enumerate} In both cases we identify interesting results.